How to Make Golden Milk Turmeric Tea in 5 Minutes

 The beautiful, vibrant color of this tea can dye or stain everything from blenders to pans and countertops.
 Be careful brewing this tea when wearing light colored clothing to avoid stains.
 To remove stains from cookware and tea utensils, make a paste using baking soda and water and scrub vigorously.

 Basic turmeric tea consists only of turmeric root or powder combined with water and optional flavoring.
 This recipe takes just 5 minutes of prep time and 10 minutes cook time to create a vibrant yellow, delicious tea blend.
 Turmeric tea can be made using tea bags when in a hurry, but this tea is best consumed with fresh ingredients.

 - Step 1: Add 4 cups of water to a medium saucepan and bring to a rolling boil.

 - Step 2: Add 1 teaspoon ground fresh turmeric root or turmeric powder to the hot water.
-If you prefer a stronger flavor, you can add 2 teaspoons or use our Organic Ginger Turmeric Tea.
+If you prefer a stronger flavor, you can add 2 teaspoons or use our Turmeric Ginger blend.

 - Step 3: Turn the heat down to medium and allow to simmer for 10 minutes.

 - Step 4: Strain the tea using a fine mesh tea strainer into your cup and flavor as needed.
 Typically, turmeric tea is flavored using lemon juice, fresh ginger root, ground cinnamon and cayenne pepper.

 Make creamy turmeric tea by adding milk for a rich, full-bodied flavor.
 The milk works to counteract the strong flavor of the spices in turmeric tea so this milk tea recipe is a good option if you are trying turmeric tea for the first time or prefer a milder flavor.
 The total time to make this tea is a fast 5 minutes so you can whip this up first thing in the morning before running out the door.